-I'm Susanne Cockrell, and I bring 15 years of teaching experience to CCA's Community Arts Program, along with a background in environmental studies, anthropology, Chinese medicine, theater, performance, and media arts.
+I'm Susanne Cockrell, and I bring 20 years of teaching and administrative experience to CCA's Community Arts Program, along with a background in theater and dance, environmental studies, anthropology, and Chinese medicine.

-While this range of studies has made me a generalist in terms of my creative approach, my long-term work as an artist has channeled these diverse interests into an ongoing public art practice.
+While this range of studies has made me a generalist in terms of my creative approach, my long-term work as an artist has channeled these diverse interests into an ongoing studio, research, and public art practice.

-I bring the same sense of openness to the program; wherein community arts is an interdisciplinary approach to creative practice that involves people and publics alongside a personal studio practice.
+I bring the same sense of openness to the program; community arts is an interdisciplinary approach to creative practice that involves people, community, social and public engagement alongside a personal studio practice.

 Community Begins In the Classroom